mojolicious/mojo.js/docs/User-Agent.md

   // Object with key/value pairs to be sent in `multipart/form-data` format
   formData: {fieldA: 'first value', fieldB: 'second value'},

+  // Basic authentication
+  auth: 'user:password',

   // Disable TLS certificate validation
   insecure: true,

-  // Basic authentication
-  auth: 'user:password',
+  // Use custom CA certificate for TLS validation
+  ca: '...',

+  // Server name for the SNI (Server Name Indication) TLS extension
+  servername: 'localhost',

   // Alternative `http.Agent` object to use, for keep-alive or SOCKS proxy support with `proxy-agent`
   agent: new http.Agent({keepAlive: true})